 Victoria grew up as being a hybrid of a theatre “brat” and military ‘brat”.
 Her mother is an organized stage manager for processional theatre and her father, a creative combat photographer for the Canadian military.
 She appreciates everyone is more then what they seem, and the theatre goer is credited the same, and wants more then just the mainstream has to offer.
 She’s been with the Firehall since 2012, she started as a intern and is very proud to represent the Firehall every night for our work that highlights and supports Canada’s multiculturalism.
 She’s also has worked on shows at the Firehall, the two runs of Jessie award winning “Proud”, Drew Hayden Taylor’s “God and the Indian”, Kid Gloves.
 She has also worked on last seasons smash hit “The Wolves” (Stone’s Throw Production), Glenngary Glen Ross (Classic Chic), This Stays in the Room(remounted by PTC and Radix Theatre),The Secret Mask (Presentation House), Cool Beans (Solo Collective), Pull Festival (Sum Theatre), The Particulars (The EASTWALL/Railtown Cultural Eclective).
 Victoria also spent 6 years with Hoarse Raven Theatre doing “Tony ‘n’ Tina’s Wedding”.

 Larissa is a fine artist working in blown glass, ceramics, and other sculptural media.
 She has exhibited extensively in BC and Alberta.
-In 2016, she completed her first public art project for Vancity, located at 2233 West 4th Ave, Vancouver.
-In 2017 she became the Exhibitions Director of Curiosity Collider Art-Science Foundation.
-For 2018, she is working on her first curatorial project with the Collider, and she is completing her first independent grant project.
+In 2016, she completed her first public art project for Vancity.
+For 2018, she is working on her first curatorial project, and her first independent grant project.
 Larissa seeks connections with all types of artists, and is enthusiastic to support the theatre community.